vuejs/awesome-vue/README.md

 - [vue-drag-drop-snap](https://github.com/mrfade/vue-drag-drop-snap) - A dependency-free Vue component for drag and drop with snapping.
 - [vue3-dnd](https://github.com/hcg1023/vue3-dnd) - React DnD in Composition API implementation, Use the Composition API for sortable and free draggable, Supported Vue2, Vue3.
 - [sortablejs-vue3](https://github.com/MaxLeiter/sortablejs-vue3) - A Vue 3 component acting as a thin wrapper around SortableJS
+- [vue-fluid-dnd](https://github.com/carlosjorger/vue-fluid-dnd) - A Vue 3 drag and drop, sortable, dependency-free library with cool animations, a easy to use api using vue composables.

 ##### Autocomplete

 _Autosuggest / autocomplete / typeahead_